OGDENSBURG It was the Miracle on Ford Street here Saturday night.

-The second annual Ogdensburg and Lisbon Lions Club-sponsored Light Up The Night Parade shone its color-splashed way down Ford Street, with 63 holiday-themed floats on display and a call to attention for local charities such as Toys for Tots, The Salvation Army, the St. Lawrence Valley SPCA, the Ogdensburg Neighborhood Center, and PJs for Christmas.
+The second annual Ogdensburg and Lisbon Lions Club-sponsored Light Up the Night Parade shone its color-splashed way down Ford Street, with 63 holiday-themed floats on display and a call to attention for local charities such as Toys for Tots, the Salvation Army, the St. Lawrence Valley Society for the Prevention of Cruelty to Animals, the Ogdensburg Neighborhood Center and PJs 4 Xmas.

-Its just bringing the spirit of Christmas to the kids, said Lisbon Lions publicist Cathy M. Amell.
+Its just bringing the spirit of Christmas to the kids, Lisbon Lions publicist Cathy M. Amell said.

 The parade began at Roethels, 1801 Ford St., and proceeded west downtown past City Hall to the Ogdensburg Mall parking lot.